daolicloud/daolinet-openstack/README.md

 ------------------
 * Lightweight connection of Docker containers, non-communication containers do not consume server resource, just like Docker's lightweight virtualization of containers without the extra load of a hypervisor, means you can get more out of your hardware resource.

 * Connected containers can be distributed over a swarm of Docker hosts anywhere, which can be laptops or PCs inside the firewalls of your office or home, virtual machines or servers in your own datacenter, or even in public clouds such as AWS.
+Trans-datacenter traffic is always encrypted.

+* Ease of resource pooling by plug-and-play adding Docker hosts.

-* Pure software implementation using Open-V-Switch (OVS) which is ubiquitously distributed in every Linux server, as distributed switches, routers, gateways and firewalls, with high availability and plug-and-play ease of adding servers to the resource pool.
+* Pure software implementation using Open-V-Switch (OVS) which is ubiquitously available in every Linux server, providing network functions as distributed switches, routers, gateways and firewalls.

 **More in our website**:  http://www.daolicloud.com